evanphx/json-patch/README.md

   functionality can be disabled by setting `jsonpatch.SupportNegativeIndices = false`.

+* There is a global configuration variable `jsonpatch.SupportDeleteByValue`.
+  This defaults to `true` and enables the support for the non-standard practice of deleting from an array with value.
+This functionality can be disabled by setting `jsonpatch.SupportNegativeIndices = false`.
+  This can be used by using `-` instead of the array index and specifying the value to remove in "value".
+For example:
+  `[{ "op": "remove", "path": "/foo/-", "value": "qux"}]` will delete value `qux` from the array `foo`.
+This works also with values that are objects.

+* There is a global configuration variable `jsonpatch.SupportDeleteObjectByPartialValue`.
+  This defaults to `true` and enables the support for the non-standard practice of deleting from an array with value when the value only specifies partial document.
+This functionality can be disabled by setting `jsonpatch.SupportDeleteObjectByPartialValue = false`.
+  This can be used by using `-` instead of the array index and specifying the value to remove partially in "value".
+For example: if the target document contains `{ "foo": [ {"1": "3", "4": "5", "5": "6"}, {"2": "1"} ] }`, the request payload of `[{ "op": "remove", "path": "/foo/-", "value": {"1": "3" }]` will delete
+  value `{"1": "3", "4": "5", "5": "6"}` from the array `foo`.

 * There is a global configuration variable `jsonpatch.AccumulatedCopySizeLimit`, which limits the total size increase in bytes caused by "copy" operations in a patch.
 It defaults to 0, which means there is no limit.